-Let me tell you a story about Bottie Botterson (yup, that’s her real name), our AI-enabled qualification bot – how she came to be, what she’s accomplished so far, what the future looks like for conversational marketing and AI chatbots.
+Let me tell you a story about Bottie Botterson (yup, that’s her real name), our AI-enabled qualification bot – how she came to be, what she’s accomplished so far, what the future looks like for Conversational Marketing and AI chatbots for websites.

 Spoiler alert: Bottie increased sales pipeline by 50%.

 Even more impressive, Bottie helped us achieve these stellar results in only 50 days.

 Bottie did this by helping us accomplish two game-changing things: